oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 you will find much more dramatic redesigns of the same object for no discernable reason.
-Still, even with these small difference, as a visitor to the website, it is not instancely obvious that these two lists contain instances of exactly the same DEMO object.
+Still, even with these small differences, as a visitor to the website, it is not immediately obvious that these two lists contain instances of exactly the same DEMO object.
-Thinking back to the physical world of objects, how disconcerting and unintuitive would it be if you encountered a chair object at a desk and a chair object at a table.
-But in the context of the desk the chair had four legs, and in the context of a the table the chair had three legs.
+Thinking back to the physical world of objects, how disconcerting and unintuitive would it be if you encountered a chair object at a desk and a chair object at a table, but in the context of the desk the chair had four legs, and in the context of a the table the chair had three legs.